Chauncey-Leung/C2SD-ISM/Spinning_Disk_Designing/README.md

 # Spinning Disk Designing

 **Main Program**: `generateSpiralMask.m`
-**Purpose**: Generate a spiral-arranged circular pinhole pattern and export it as a DXF file for use in spinning disk design (e.g., for spinning disk confocal microscopy or optical modulation masks).
+**Purpose**: Generate a spiral-arranged circular pinhole pattern and export it as a DXF file for use in spinning disk design.

 ---